mzattera/predictive-powers/docs/index.md

 	static Random RND = new Random();

-	// This is a function that will be accessible to the agent
+	// This is a tool that will be accessible to the agent
 	// Notice it must be public.
 	public static class GetCurrentWeatherTool extends AbstractTool {